 Conservation Connection is a presentation series that the Topeka Zoo has started in order to inform people about conservation efforts going on in their own backyard as well as on a global scale.
-Conservation Connection will be held every other month during the 2015 season.
-They are always held on a Thursday from 6:30-7:30.
+Conservation Connection will be held every other month during the 2016 season.
+They are typically held on a Thursday from 6:30-7:30.

 2016 Conservation Connection Schedule

 Sep 8 – Monarch Butterfly Migration with Dr. Chip Taylor – Learn more here.